Nikoms/phpunit-fail-lover/README.md

 # Fail Lover <3

+* You have tests that failed?
+* You want to run them without running the tons of (selenium?) tests that take hours to execute?
+* You don't want to add a special debug `@group` annotation for all of them?

-This PHPUnit plugin allows you to re-run only tests that failed :) More info to come.
-Stay tuned because this lib is under construction.
+No problem!
+This plugin allows you to **rerun only tests that failed**!

 ## Installation